 If you’re just getting started, visit our ebook help page for links to helpful guides for many devices.

-If you have any questions about ebooks, please contact the Library Webmaster at email@example.com or your local library.
+If you have any questions about ebooks, contact the library online or visit your library location.

 An ebook is the same as a print book, only it is formatted to be read electronically.
 Ebooks come in many different file formats and how you read them depends on the file format.
 The most common formats are: